 In October 2022 we started to collect follow-up data.
 These data are important to understand change over time: when did the patient’s treatments change and why, when did their disease symptoms get better, or worse, or were stable.
 Every enrolled participant is automatically invited via email 6 months after they first filled out the registry.
 The email provides a personal link to fill out the second wave.

 The goal for our patient registry is to hit 200 patients registered by 2024!
 Help us reach this goal by enrolling in the PFIC Network Patient Registry!

 We need your participation in this patient-generated and patient-driven registry.
 Your voice is crucial to take back power from PFIC yourself and the whole patient community!
 You can help researchers worldwide by taking 30 minutes of your time to complete your or your child’s profile.
 Be a part of the community who is helping to advance PFIC research towards treatments and a cure!

 For Researchers – Using PNPR Data

-Researchers who wish to submit a request to utilize de-identified data from the PNPR, or to get permission to reach out to current registry participants who have opted in to be informed about research opportunities, please complete the form below.
+Please complete the form below if you are a researcher who wishes to submit a request to utilize de-identified data from the PNPR, or to get permission to reach out to current registry participants who have opted in to be informed about research opportunities.
 You will need to provide your IRB approved research plan along with the form submission.
 Our team will review all requests through our governance process.